-There is a vast amount of space between planets and between galaxies.
-There is also enormous empty space between the electrons in atoms.
+There is a vast amount of space between planets and between the galaxies.
+There is also enormous empty space between the electrons of atoms.

-No matter if we look out to the heavens, or if we look deep within atoms and molecules, we will find mostly empty space.
+No matter if we look out toward the heavens, or if we look deep within atoms and molecules, we will find mostly empty space.